Skip to Content

 These are instances where a shark bites a person in the animal’s native environment.
 Additionally, humans did not provoke the shark in any way.

-These are the shark behaviors that are in accordance with their typical nature and are the data types that we utilize most frequently for study.
+These are the shark behaviors that are in accordance with their instinct and are the data types that we utilize most frequently for study.
 On the ISAF website, all publicly accessible data comes from unprovoked incidents.

 It occurs close to beaches when sharks try to catch fish to survive.
-Strong currents, pounding surf, and murky water can all contribute to a shark misinterpreting human movements.
+Strong surf and currents and unclear water can all contribute to a shark misinterpreting human movements.

 The shark makes one grip, releases it, and then swims away.
 Moreover, they bite feet or legs frequently.
-Most injuries are minor, and fatalities are uncommon.
+Most injuries are minor, with fatalities being uncommon.

 Sneak Bites